What is a Word Processor or Typist?

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 In 2016, there was an estimated number of 74,900 jobs in the United States for Word Processor or Typist.
 There is little to no growth in job opportunities for Word Processor or Typist.
-The BLS estimates 4,500 yearly job openings in this field.
+There will be an estimated 4,500 positions for Word Processor or Typist per year.

 The states with the most job growth for Word Processor or Typist are Maryland, Alaska, and Indiana.
 Watch out if you plan on working in Wyoming, North Dakota, or Montana.
 These states have the worst job growth for this type of profession.